zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 In view, these two inhalations are expected.

 [APZ 19.6] (#apz19 .6) {#apz19 .6 .ref .apz} "A transient comparison associate
-There are three compassions of the “did”.
+There are three compassions of the "did".
 Complying of Machinery (Monthentha) Convenience, consensual constipation, constipation.
 What are the machines? (ii) Immunities Nibbana is said to be Ekanshanthi.
 Something settles all editors All the ends made are compounded cravings depleted, if they are depleted.